CBD: Benefits, Types, & Side Effects

 Studies looked at the use of cannabinoids (THC alone and CBD combined with THC) in people with chronic pain.
-In general, there were improvements in pain measures, but they were not statistically significant.
+In general, results showed improvements in pain measures, but they were not statistically significant.

 Studies found evidence, although not high-quality, that cannabis-based medicines reduced long-term nerve (chronic neuropathic) pain.
-All but two studies used a plant-based THC/CBD mouth spray (the other two used synthetic oral THC).
+All but two studies used plant-based THC/CBD mouth spray products (the other two used synthetic oral THC products).

-Observational studies and randomized controlled trials (RCTs) of the effectiveness of cannabinoids in chronic noncancer pain found a 30% reduction in pain in 1 out of 3 of those using cannabinoids.
-This was considered significant.
+Results of observational studies and randomized controlled trials (RCTs) of the effectiveness of cannabinoids in chronic non-cancer pain showed a 30% reduction in pain in 1 out of 3 of those using cannabinoids.
+These results were considered significant.

 Topical CBD for Pain